Geographic Information Systems (GIS) Connects Geography with Data

 Haven’t geographers been answering these questions for centuries?

 Yes, they have.
-But in the most part, geographers have not been able to answer these questions very well because of the lack of computing available and the volumes of data required to understand features geographically.
+But in the most part, geographers have not been able to answer these questions very well because of the lack of data and processing.

 Mapping the Future with Geographic Information Science